 The world is undergoing a dramatic demographic shift that is forcing us to redefine many of our institutions.
 We can’t continue to look at careers the same way.
-Social care and healthcare will have to be organised differently.
+Social care and healthcare will have to be organized differently.
 Our old social contracts, defined in the 20th century, seem untenable in the 21st.
 Culture will continue to change in profound ways as we live longer and there are more people over 65 than there are children.
 Marketing and human resources will have to evolve accordingly too.

 Yet “our systems are lagging woefully behind the new reality,” according to a key book on the topic.
 Too few future-of-work specialists focus on the multiple implications of this demographic revolution, which even China is undergoing.
-Luckily, increasing numbers of inspiring professors and journalists are tackling the subject of longevity and its consequences for work, life and society.
+Luckily, increasing numbers of inspiring professors and journalists are tackling the subject of longevity and its consequences for work, life, and society.
 Andrew Scott and Lynda Gratton are among them (see our articles about the two “must-read” books The 100-Year-Life and The New Long Life).
 So is Financial Times journalist Camilla Cavendish, a senior fellow at Harvard’s Kennedy School, who also sits in the House of Lords.

 Her Extra Time:10 Lessons for an Ageing World, which was published in 2019 before the pandemic proved its increased relevance, has been a huge success.
-For this book, she carried out a deeply compassionate investigation around the world, which led her to question the taboos around ageing that most of us continue to entertain.
+For this book, she carried out a deeply compassionate investigation around the world, which led her to question the taboos around aging that most of us continue to entertain.
 To sum up the book in one sentence, it says: we all need to view longevity in a more positive way to be able to reap the benefits of this “extra time”.
-The book offers multiple relevant insights that decision-makers in organisations and government should heed if they want to prepare for this “new world of extra time”.
+The book offers multiple relevant insights that decision-makers in organizations and government should heed if they want to prepare for this “new world of extra time”.
 Conveniently, it is divided into 10 lessons.

 “In football, ‘extra time’ is the period when there’s everything still to play for.
 That will be true for many of us.
 Droves of people are ‘unretiring’ and going back to work.
-Advances in biology and neuroscience will help us stay younger longer.
+Advances in biology and neuroscience will help us stay younger and longer.
 But our institutions, and our societies, have not caught up.”

 “The challenge for CEOs is considerable.
 The multi-generational workforce is on the way, but it will not be straightforward to manage.
 Even though jobs are being automated, retiring baby boomers are creating skill shortages.
 We need a fourth stage of education, to match the fourth industrial revolution.”